JustfortehLulz/SingleCycleCPU/README.md

 Things to do:

 Adding test values using DecoderUnit00.tvs.
-Adding more OR instruction test cases
+Finished adding R type instructions